<img height="1" width="1" style="display:none;" alt="" src="https://www.facebook.com/tr?id=880824774066981&amp;ev=PageView&amp;noscript=1">

 What Is the Rule of 40 and Why Does It Matter?

-In the simplest terms, the Rule of 40 states that a company’s combined growth rate plus profit margin should reach or exceed 40% at all times.
+In the simplest terms, the Rule of 40 states that a company’s combined growth rate plus profit margin should always reach or exceed 40%.
 It was popularized when Techstars founder Brad Feld wrote about it in 2015, after he heard it from a late-stage investor at a board meeting.

-But what is it about the Rule of 40 that makes it so special?
+But what makes the Rule of 40 so special?

 How Do You Calculate the Rule of 40?